Product of: Italy

 Clear, bright burnished copper with golden highlights.

-Pungent and alluring bitter almond, marzipan and Christmas cake icing.
+Pungent and alluring bitter almond, marzipan and cake icing sugar.

-Lightly syrupy with marzipan, macaroon, madeira, battenberg cake, vanilla, lemon zestyness, toasted almonds and apricots.
+Lightly syrupy with marzipan, macaroon, madeira, battenberg cake, vanilla, lemon zestiness, toasted almonds and apricots.

 Long toasted almond and marzipan finish, which while sweet has a balancing faint toasty bitterness.